 But why does writing down goals work better than just thinking them?
 Also referencing the study for Huffington Post, author Mary Morrissey explains “if you just think about one of your goals or dreams, you’re only using the right hemisphere of your brain, which is your imaginative center.
 But, if you think about something that you desire, and then write it down, you also tap into the power of your logic-based left hemisphere...
 And you send your consciousness and every cell of your body a signal that says, “I want this, and I mean it!”

 So want to stick to your resolutions?
-Just gather some paper and pens and start writing.
+Resolve to be greener and just gather some paper and pens and start writing.